Initiated: Fall 2016

 Section 3: Goals

-- Facilitate collaboration and Interprofessional Education amongst all health professions students.
+- Facilitate collaboration and interprofessional education amongst all health profession students.

 - Provide a stable foundation to future health profession student leaders in a manner which positively effects the outreach of the council.

-- Provide leadership and guidance to admitted health professions students.
+- Provide leadership to admitted health professions students by organizing educational seminars

-- Work with the University and city communities on short-term and long-term objectives.
+- Work with the chair and organization leaders of each major on short-term and long-term objectives.

 Article II: Membership

 The CSL-CHP is open to students in good standing within their major, who are enrolled at Texas State University and admitted to the College of Health Professions, a member of the students’ discipline organization, and support the purpose statement in Article I. Current committee members will choose two representatives from their respective discipline to serve on the committee with approval of their department chair.
 New committee members will be appointed a month before the last class day of the spring semester.

 - Health Information Management

 - Respiratory Care

 The CSL-CHP does not allow discrimination regarding race, sex, religion, age, disability or marital status.

 Section 4: Resignation, termination, absences